-Original Linzer torte, the famous Austrian cake with shortcrust pastry and redcurrant jam.
-Easy to make and sure to please anyone.
+This is the original Linzer torte recipe, a famous Austrian cake with shortcrust pastry and redcurrant jam.
+It's easy to make and sure to please anyone.

 This original Linzer torte is a simple but unbelievably tasty cake made with shortcrust pastry, covered with redcurrant jam, and topped with a pastry lattice or stars.
 Really, can it get any simpler?
-Yet the taste is rich due to the almond pastry, sweet while still refreshing thanks to the sweet and sour redcurrant jam.
+It's like a giant Spitzbuben cookie!

 Jump to recipe